 - No claims bonuses: if you do not make a claim for an extended period (i.e. a few years), then you may be rewarded with a discount on your premiums.
 This is a common discount offered by most insurers.

 - Multi-policy discounts: some insurers offer incentives for you to take out multiple, different policies.
 For instance, you may get a discount if you apply for your pet insurance, business insurance, health insurance and home insurance with them.

 Given this, shop around.
 Find out if you’re eligible for sign-up offers or if you can take advantage of multi-policy discounts.
 If you’re lucky, that may help you decide which is the best home insurance for you.

 Why is it important to find the best home insurance?

-As we traverse through the world of home insurance and outline the key points to finding the best option, you may be wondering why it’s so important.
+You may be wondering why it’s so important to traverse through the world of home insurance?
+Well, it’s so we can outline the key points to finding the best option for you.
 After all, aren’t policies vaguely the same?
 You are covered for a bunch of stuff and have to pay an annual premium.
 That’s all there is to it, right?

 The short answer to that is no. If something goes wrong, then you must be sure that your home and contents are covered.
 All too often, though, Aussies fall into the trap of setting and forgetting or selecting the wrong level of cover altogether.
 As a result, when the time comes to make a claim, they discover they aren’t covered or will have to pay more for the repairs than they initially thought.